Birkin, North Yorkshire

-Birkin is a village and civil parish in the south-west of the Selby district of North Yorkshire, England.
+Birkin is a village and civil parish in the south-west of the county of North Yorkshire, England.
 It is north of the River Aire, near Beal, North Yorkshire.
 The closest town is Knottingley, in West Yorkshire, 4 mi to the south-west.
 The parish had a population of 146 at the 2001 census, which fell to 141 at the 2011 census.
-Until 1974, it was part of the West Riding district of Yorkshire.
+Until 1974, it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 History

 Birkin is recorded in the Domesday Book as 'Birchinge'.
 This and the present name suggest that, when the village was first established, it was in an area heavily laden with birch trees.
-The village’s St Mary's Church, built around 1150, is a Grade I listed building.
+The village's St Mary's Church, built around 1150, is a Grade I listed building.
 The village is also notable as the birthplace of the 19th-century political philosopher Thomas Hill Green (b.
 1836.)

 The 2016 Tour de Yorkshire passed through Birkin in its second stage (Otley to Doncaster).

 Birkin has two lakes east of the village that are used for public fishing.
 It also has a tea room.